Stan Hathaway – Chairman

 And so to 2014 and RoSPA!
 I subsequently joined DSAR and took my test in 2017 achieving a Gold level pass.
 To further the challenge I have trained and qualified as a RoSPA Tutor (& IAM Observer!)
 Experience tells me skills have to be practised to be maintained and riding a bike is no exception, especially at the level required to ride well and safely.
 The requirement to periodically re-test to keep your qualification is, I believe, the single most significant contributory factor for the motivation to (regain) maintain or improve skills and competence, with the ultimate goal for each and every one of us to always be the very best we can which, will inevitably raise the road safety bar for everyone.

 Philip Coakes – Website

 I returned to motorcycling with my wife’s full encouragement in 2018.
 I passed my Direct Access test in March of that year, bought a BMW R1200 GS and within 6 weeks toured Ireland, and made plans to tour the Pyrenees later in the year!
 After a year of riding, I realised I wanted further training, as I had reached the limit of my skills.
 The Police run BikeSafe course opened my eyes to the possibilities, and I joined DSAR July 2019.
 I work in IT, so I offered my services to assist with the website at the AGM.
-In May 2020, I’m still waiting to complete my training and take my RoSPA test!
+As of June 2020, I’m still waiting to complete my training and take my RoSPA test!

 Neill Sedgwick – President